projectcapsule/capsule/docs/content/general/proxy.md

 - `StorageClasses`
 - `IngressClasses`
 - `PriorityClasses`
+- `RuntimeClasses`
+- `PersistentVolumes`

 Each Resource kind can be granted with several verbs, such as:

 - `List`
 - `Update`
 - `Delete`

+## Cluster-scoped resources selection strategy precedence

+Starting from [Capsule v0.2.0](https://github.com/clastix/capsule/releases/tag/v0.2.0), selection of cluster-scoped resources based on labels has been introduced.

+Due to the limitations of Kubernetes API Server which not support `OR` label selector, the Capsule core team decided to give precedence to the label selector over the exact and regex match.

+Capsule is going to deprecate in the upcoming feature the selection based on exact names and regex in order to approach entirely to the matching labels approach of Kubernetes itself.

 ### Namespaces